shreeshamahishi/InferneonML/README.md

 </dependency>
 ```

 The libraries can now be used in your code.
-Please refer to the API documentation for information on how to use and integrate the algorithms.
+Please refer to the [API documentation]  (/APIUsage.md) for information on how to use and integrate the algorithms.

 ##Development environment